 The relationship between mind and body or mind and brain is one of the most perplexing problems of psychology and philosophy.
 On the one hand are those who promote the idea that mind is a result of brain functioning, coming into existence as the brain develops and ceasing to exist when the brain stops functioning (e.g., Hebb and Farthing.)
 On the other hand are those who advance the idea that mind and brain or body are separate entities, differing in substance (e.g., Plato, Descartes.)
 They argue the dualist position that mind can operate separately from brain and incorporate a spiritual or metaphysical aspect of mind.

 Schooling is one of the most important influences on the development of mental functioning or mind.
-Traditionally, in the US educational system, school achievement has meant scores on standardized tests of the basic skills of reading, writing and mathematics.
+Traditionally, in the US educational system, school achievement has been equated to scores on standardized tests of the basic skills of reading, writing and mathematics.
 There is increasing consensus among parents and educators that this is a relatively narrow definition of the capacities of the human mind.
-In today's information age, with the requirements of living in a global, multicultural society, the desired outcomes for young people must be much broader.
-The Secretary (of Labor's) Commission on Achieving Necessary Skills (SCANS,1991) report provides an excellent overview of the skills necessary to be a champion in the 21st century, although a critique of this report highlights some additional attributes that futurists and behavioral scientists deem important.
-A Brilliant Star provides a graphic representation of areas in which a champion must demonstrate excellence.
+In today's digital or information/conceptual age, with the requirements of living in a global, multicultural society, the desired outcomes for young people must be much broader.
+The Secretary (of Labor's) Commission on Achieving Necessary Skills (SCANS,1991) report and Partnership for 21st Century Skills (2006) provide excellent overviews of the skills necessary to be a champion in the 21st century, although a critique of the SCANS report highlights some additional attributes that futurists and behavioral scientists deem important.
+The Brilliant Star framework provides a graphic representation of areas in which a person has the innate capacity to develop and demonstrate excellence.